EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Related Works

 Image fusion is often used as a preprocessing step for downstream vision tasks.
-Jointly optimizing image fusion with these tasks has become a growing trend~\cite{Liu2022TargetawareDA, Liu2023MultiinteractiveFL, Wang2025DiFusionSegDS}.
+Jointly optimizing image fusion with these tasks has become a growing trend in recent years~\cite{Liu2022TargetawareDA, Liu2023MultiinteractiveFL, Wang2025DiFusionSegDS}.
 TarDal~\cite{Liu2022TargetawareDA} cascades image fusion with object detection, leveraging the loss of detection to guide the fusion model to preserve more relevant semantic information for detection.
-SegMif~\cite{Liu2023MultiinteractiveFL} employs a hierarchical interactive attention mechanism within a unified framework to enable bidirectional feature communication between fusion and segmentation tasks, combined with adaptive dynamic weights and interactive training, resulting in fused images that are both visually appealing and more conducive to semantic segmentation.
-TDFusion~\cite{Bai2024TaskdrivenIF} proposes a task-driven learnable fusion loss that is optimized through meta-learning, allowing the fused images to effectively minimize the loss of downstream tasks.
-In extreme lighting conditions, this method usually fails to accurately localize overexposed infrared regions based on semantic guidance, resulting in a loss of specific infrared details.
+SegMif~\cite{Liu2023MultiinteractiveFL} employs a hierarchical interactive attention mechanism within a unified framework to enable bidirectional feature communication between fusion and segmentation tasks.
+DiFusionSeg~\cite{Wang2025DiFusionSegDS} jointly optimizes fusion and segmentation tasks, achieving superior performance in both fusion quality and segmentation.
+However, task-driven methods lack exposure awareness, leading to redundant infrared content in overexposed regions.